zachbonham/panda.net/README.md

 Introduction
 =====

-Sample MSBuild script to generalize the packaging of solutions containing 'web' projects.
+One of the really cool things about web projects is you can produce the .zip output by using the /t:Package target.
+Of course, nothing in Visual Studio allows you to 'package' a solution containing web projects, so this is my initial attempt to do it.

+Its components are:

+* **panda.lib** - code to parse the Visual Studio solution file
+* **panda.tasks** - MSBuild custom task to wrap the code
+* **test.build** - MSBuild project file to orchestrate everything

 A web project is any project template that would be hosted in IIS: ASP.NET applications and WCF Service applications.

 The MSBuild script will take a solution file containing web projects and attempt to spit out a package folder containing all the results of **/t:Package** targets.

 	C:\dev\panda.net>msbuild test.build /t:PackageSolution /p:Solutionfile=c:/dev/Services.sln